cryptoparty/handbook/src/chapter_00_introducing_cryptoparty/05_how_to_cryptoparty.md

 ## Variations of the Format

-CryptoParties for specific groups can help lower the barrier of "This is not my field of expertise, I won't understand a thing!".
+CryptoParties for specific groups can help lower the barrier of "This is not my field of expertise, I will not understand a thing!".
 Consider organizing CryptoParties for journalists, students, specific activist groups, etc. Still, even considering the dedicated setup, everyone who happens to come by, should be welcome.

 If you want to reach people who are too shy to attend or if finding a good location  is too hard, you might want to offer visiting people at their place for a so-called "house/living room CryptoParty".